-Place plums in a large bowl and add in sugar, cornstarch, and cinnamon.
+Place sliced plums in a large bowl and add in sugar, cornstarch, and cinnamon.
 Toss gently with your hands until well combined.

 Pour ricotta mixture into the tart.
 Arrange plum slices in rows on top.
 Sprinkle with sliced almonds, if using.

 Gently fold the overhanging fillo up over the top of the tart (see recipe notes) and brush with remaining butter.

 Bake until fillo is golden brown and plums are soft, about 20-30 minutes.
 Let cool slightly before carefully removing the tart from mold, slicing, and serving.

 You can use any kind of plums.
 I used Santa Rosa.

 The fillo dough you use absolutely can make or break your recipe.
 See equipment notes above in the post.

 If your plums are firm, you can use a mandoline to slice them about ⅛ inch thick.